 You can differentiate these motors based on a number of factors:

 Bow or stern-mounted?

-You can get bow or stern mount trolling motors, depending on what type of boat you want to install it on.
+You can get a bow or stern mount trolling motor, depending on what type of boat you want to install it on.

 Stern-mounted: If you have an inflatable boat, you’ll probably want a stern mount one.

 You can mount it on your transom, and it will drive your boat from behind as a regular motor would.